scharlau/rails-travelagent/README.md

 1. add pg gem for Heroku and put sqlite3 under dev
 2. add faker gem to general list as need it in production
 3. Push repo to heroku via git to deploy
-4. Run commands to set up and then seed the database
+4. Run commands to set up and then seed the database (seed file has harbours, rake file everything else)
 * heroku rake db:migrate
+* heroku rake db:seed
 * heroku rake ships:seed_cabins